jplehmann/emulators/README.md

   x extract PORT from serial # ( :9)
   x emu name
 x resetAdb
+x check if emus are running by grepping adb (before every command?)
 * finish start
   * make start block on it being started
   * outfile with unique name
   * try to create and start 3 times
-* check if emus are running by grepping adb (before every command?)
 * add console as another property read from the property file

 * brooklyn specific